We loved actor Max Julien. He had style. He was fine. He was fierce.

 So what is Max Julien doing these days?

 For the past decade or so, Julien has been totally off the radar.
 He is a self-proclaimed recluse.
 He’s no longer all about the Hollywood scene.
 Now a poet, sculptor and married man!
 In 1991, he tied the knot with Arabella Chavers.
 A few years ago, he designed a line of hand-painted clothing and accessories that hip-hop performers were sporting.

 Julien was also looking into a developing a cologne, video game and penning an autobiography.
 In addition, there were rumblings about his working on a Broadway show based on his life and of his friendship with Huey P. Newton.
 If you want to get up close and personal with a piece of Goldie memorabilia, you can view that beautiful white maxi fur coat that he sported on The Mack posters and wore to the Player’s Ball extravaganza.
 It is currently on display at DC’s National Museum of African History & Culture.

 Max Julien or Goldie as we prefer to refer to him, is now a cool 74-years-young.
-The fro is salt-and-pepper and has a tamer look.
+The fro is salt-and-pepper and sports a tamer look.
 The once actor, writer, producer and all-around heartthrob wants to remain behind closed doors and Mr. Julien we respect your privacy.
 You are, and always will be, a sexy icon.
 We miss your presence.
 But we’ll wait.
-And if, and when you decide to re-emerge, we know it’s going to be on your own terms.
+And if, and when, you decide to re-emerge, we know it’s going to be on your own terms.